The not-so-obvious stuff

 If you like my writing, please follow me on Twitter.

-Twilight is just the finest motion picture series to be released in ages and I think New Moon was probably the greatest motion pictures We&#039ve experienced this season.
+Twilight is just the finest motion picture series to be released in ages and I think New Moon was probably the greatest motion pictures We've experienced this season.
 The performance is exceptional and Edward is so attractive on the big screen.
 I am unable to hang on until Eclipse comes out.
 It is always the right motion picture to get several female friends and visit the theatre!

 @Mia.
 I agree that I await the release of Eclipse (the movie) with great anticipation.
 I too will probably attend with a group of like-minded fans when the movie is released.
 However, I hope that after reading my posts on the saga and listening to my podcast on New Moon, that you will be prepared to walk into the theater with your critical thinking eyeglasses on.
 I pray you take the time to discuss spiritual matters with your girlfriends when you leave the movie.
-I empathize with your excitement, it&#039s sometimes hard to put these kinds of things into perspective.
-After you&#039ve seen the movie, check back with us, I will attempt to issue an initial reaction podcast on the movie Eclipse as soon after it opens as I can manage.
+I empathize with your excitement, it's sometimes hard to put these kinds of things into perspective.
+After you've seen the movie, check back with us, I will attempt to issue an initial reaction podcast on the movie Eclipse as soon after it opens as I can manage.